hashgraph/hedera-services/docs/fees/custom-fees-characterization.md

 # Characterization of HIP-18 fee charging

-In this document we present several case studies of `CryptoTransfer`s that involve a HTS token with a custom fee schedule.
-We use the `TransactionRecord`s of these transfers to characterize how Services charges custom fees as defined in HIP-18.
+In this document we present several case studies of `CryptoTransfer`s that involve an HTS token with a custom fee schedule.
+We use the `TransactionRecord`s of these transfers to characterize how Services charges custom fees as defined in HIP-18 and modified in HIP-573.

+## Custom Fee Exemption Conditions

+:free:&nbsp; There are three exemptions from the charging policy:
+1. Token treasury accounts are never charged custom fees
+2. A fee collector account is not charged any fractional fees for which it is itself the collector
+3. A token's custom fee(s) is overridden with `allCollectorsAreExempt` set to `true`

+## HIP-573

+HIP-573 defines a new property on a custom fee that acts as an override exemption:`allCollectorsAreExempt`.
+When this property is set to `true` on a custom fee then that custom fee will **not** be assessed to any **collector** (i.e. the code responsible for charging a custom fee) in a token transfer.
+For a fungible token* this means that any custom fee collector will not be charged said custom fee for exchanging any units of the fungible token.

+*Note: The only case the exemption property applies to for a non- fungible token is a royalty fallback fee, which fallback fee is subject to the same three exemption conditions listed above.

 # Case studies